Arc flash: Standards

-Arc flash hazard software exists that allows businesses to comply with the myriad government regulations while providing their workforce with an optimally safe environment.
-Many software companies now offer arc flash hazard solutions.
-Few power services companies calculate safe flash boundaries.

 Notable incidents

-In a notable industrial accident at an Astoria, Queens Con Edison substation on December 27, 2018 a 138,000 volt coupling capacitor potential device failed which resulted in an arc flash which in turn burned aluminum, lighting up the sky with blue-green spectacle visible for miles around.
+In a notable industrial accident at an Astoria, Queens Con Edison substation on December 27, 2018 a 138,000 volt coupling capacitor potential device failed, resulting in an arc flash which in turn burned aluminum, lighting up the sky with a blue-green spectacle visible for miles around.
 The event was extensively covered in social media and LaGuardia Airport temporarily lost power, but there were neither deaths nor injuries.